The Many Benefits of Volunteer Work for Students

 One common problem for recent college graduates is figuring out what to put on a resume.
 Ideally, you’ll want to list as many relevant experiences and accomplishments as possible.
 However, as a new graduate, you may not have a great deal of work experience.
 This is another one of the benefits of volunteering for college students; it can help you bridge the gap between college and your career.

 As you embark on your volunteer work, keep careful records.
 Make a note of the dates when you began and ended a volunteer job so you can include this information on your resume.
-You should also keep track of the names and contact information of your nonprofit supervisors, as you may need to ask them for letters of reference later on.
+You should also keep track of the names and contact information of your nonprofit supervisors, as you might want to ask them for letters of reference later on.

-Speaking of letters of reference, building a professional network is one of the main ways that college students can establish a solid foundation for career success.
-Everyone you meet—from your professors to fellow students to volunteers and nonprofit supervisors—can potentially be a valuable member of your network.
+Building a professional network is one of the main ways that college students can establish a solid foundation for their career.
+Everyone you meet — from your professors to fellow students, to volunteers and nonprofit supervisors — can potentially be a valuable member of your network.

 You should cultivate these contacts and stay in touch with them whenever possible.
 You never know when someone you met at a volunteer opportunity during your college days may introduce you to your future boss at your dream company.
 In addition, remember that a professional network is a two-way street; be receptive to assisting your contacts along their own career pathways.